ypaulsussman/learning-log/src/pages/blog/Idea for EAP Textbook Parser.md

 A follow-up, dreaded question: are the bindings to NLP libraries for Ruby anywhere as good as those, purportedly at least, for Python?

-A follow-follow-up, more-dreaded question: and, if not, how do you induce `${lovely_spouse}` to write all the scraping code for you?
+A follow-follow-up, more-dreaded question: and, if not, how do you induce `${lovely_spouse}` to write all the scraping, parsing, and tokenizing code for you?